Unified Lorentz-covariant Poisson Bracket for the Electrodynamics of a Point Particle: Multisymplectic Hamiltonian Description

 Now, another possible Lorentz-covariant description of the system can be constructed in terms of the normal modes of oscillation of the field by expressing the retarded solution of Maxwell's equations as

-where the Dirac $\delta$-function $\delta(k_{\mu}k^{\mu})$ and the Heaviside step function $\Theta(k_{0})$ ensure that the dispersion relation $k_{0}=\vert\mathbf{k}\vert$ is satisfied, and ${\mathcal{A}}_{\nu}$ is a vector amplitude given by
+where the Dirac $\delta$-function $\delta(k_{\mu}k^{\mu})$ and the Heaviside step function $\Theta(k_{0})$ ensure that the dispersion relation $k_{0}=\vert\mathbf{k}\vert$ is satisfied, and ${\mathcal{A}}_{\mu}$ is a vector amplitude given by

 with $\mathcal{A}_{\mu}^{\mathrm{free}}$ a vector amplitude depending solely on $k_{\mu}$.
-Having expressed the solution of the field equation in this manner, one can easily observe that the presence of the particle results for the field in a superposition of plane waves with constant amplitudes due to its free propagation and of waves with variable amplitudes whose origin can be shown to be the radiation reaction of the particle (for a detailed proof, see \cite{Barut1980}).
+Having expressed the solution of the field equation in this manner, one can easily observe that the presence of the particle results for the field in a superposition of plane waves with constant amplitudes due to its free propagation and of waves with variable amplitudes whose origin can be shown to be the radiation reaction of the particle (for a detailed proof, see Barut \cite{Barut1980}).

-Then, recalling that the description of the field provided by the \textsc{mhf} in the momentum representation has been shown to be equivalent to its Lagrangian counterpart \cite{JFPB2025}, we have that Eq. (\ref{Hamil1}) can be rewritten as
+We aim to investigate the possibility of generalizing Cetto's approach to quantization for the electromagnetic radiation field; hence, from this point on, we shall limit ourselves to working in the Lorentz gauge, i.e., taking $\zeta=1$.
+Then, recalling that the description of the field provided by the MHF in the momentum representation has been shown to be equivalent to its Lagrangian counterpart \cite{JFPB2025}, we have that Eq. (\ref{Hamil1}) can be rewritten as

 where